spatialnetworks/fulcrum-guide-to-data-collection/02-data-collection-101.md

 ![](https://farm7.staticflickr.com/6064/6098106484_c28ca2f92c_b_d.jpg)[^3]

 You may require certain conditions regarding weather and seasonality to be met before you _can_ or when you _cannot_ conduct your survey.
-As you define your procedure you will need to determine if you'll be collecting this data while driving in vehicles, on-foot, or perhaps remotely.
+As you define your procedure you will need to determine if you'll be collecting the data while driving in vehicles, on-foot, or perhaps even remotely.
 Establish a schedule if there will be any revisit frequency to your data collection.

 ### Processing <a id="Processing"></a>